replit/ReplitLM/README.md

 Simply follow the [How to Start Training](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train#how-to-start-training) section in the LLM Foundry docs to run training.
 The section shows you how to run single-node and multi-node training.

-#### References
+#### Relevant Documentation

-The [Composer Docs](https://docs.mosaicml.com/projects/composer/en/latest/) are your best friend for using composer and configuring integrations such as WandB, etc. in your configuration yamls, including how to setup checkpointing, logging, etc.
+- The [Composer Docs](https://docs.mosaicml.com/projects/composer/en/latest/) are your best friend for using composer and configuring integrations such as WandB, etc. in your configuration yamls, including how to setup checkpointing, logging, etc.
+- The [LLM Foundry README](https://github.com/mosaicml/llm-foundry) and the [LLM Foundry Training Documentation](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train) will be useful.
+As a heads up, the LLM Foundry documentation is scattered around in their repo so you might need to do some searching to find what you need.
+We've attempted to directly link to the relevant sections above.

 ## Instruct Tuning